Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 where

-The $(n-1)$ coefficients of the linear terms in \eqref{eq-Fyi} depend on the same determinants:
+The $(n-1)$ coefficients of the linear terms in \Eref{eq-Fyi} depend on the same determinants:

 The auxiliary condition $\sum_i^n y_i =1$ is fulfilled.
-The notations for the $F$-function are finally independent of the choice of variable which was eliminated by use of the $\delta$-function in the integrand of the $x$-integral.
-The inhomogeneity $R_{n}$ is the only variable carrying the causal $i\varepsilon$-prescription, while the matrices $\lambda$ and $G$, as well as $\Lambda(x)$ and the $y_i$ are by definition real quantities -- as long as we consider real masses and momenta.
+The notations for the $F$-function are finally independent of the choice of variable, which was eliminated by use of the $\delta$-function in the integrand of the $x$-integral.
+The inhomogeneity $R_{n}$ is the only variable carrying the causal $\mathrm{i}\varepsilon$-prescription, while the matrices $\lambda$ and $G$, as well as $\Lambda(x)$ and the $y_i$, are, by definition, real quantities -- as long as we consider real masses and momenta.

-Representations like \eqref{eq-Fyi} for the $F$-polynomial may be found in the literature.
-Here \eqref{eq-Fyi} is the starting point for integrating out the $x$-variables and introduction of a generic Mellin-Barnes integral.
-This has been derived in \cite{Bluemlein:2017rbi}.
+Representations like \Eref{eq-Fyi} for the $F$ polynomial may be found in the literature.
+Here, \Eref{eq-Fyi} is the starting point for integrating out the $x$-variables and the introduction of a generic Mellin--Barnes integral.
+This has been derived in Ref. \cite{Bluemlein:2017rbi}.